noiseprotocol/noise_spec/noise.md

-The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the responder's static public key as well as the responder's ephemeral:
+The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the responder's static public key as well as the responder's ephemeral.
+Note that this pre-knowledge allows an encrypted payload to be sent in the first message, although full forward secrecy is only achieved with the second message.

     Noise_NK(rs):
       <- s